swapable/httpClient/README.md

 for `all` clients.

-In other words, this is about transforming the API responses and errors from the swapable dependency, _regardless_ of which _API_ returns or throws them.
+In other words, this is about transforming the API responses and errors from the swappable dependency, _regardless_ of which _API_ returns or throws them.

-You can think of it as a _vendor adapter_, where the `vendor` is the swapable library (eg: axios).
+You can think of it as a _vendor adapter_, where the `vendor` is the swappable library (eg: axios).

 This is a good place to add debug logs.